Mexican Shrimp Cocktail

 - Chill serving glasses

-- Season tomato mixture to your liking: add salt, pepper, Tabasco or pepper sauce now
+- Season tomato mixture to your liking: add salt, pepper, Tabasco or pepper sauce nowsalt and black pepper

-- Divide shrimp and avocado evenly into serving glasses; pour tomato mixture into each glass
+- Divide shrimp mixture evenly into serving glasses; pour tomato mixture into each glass; spoon and pour tomato mixture over shrimp

 Notes